datawan-labs/schools/README.md

 ### Decisions On Stack

-This sections may be like a story when you make any website, why use this or that.

 In this section, I’ll explain my stacks choices for this project, the focus is on finding the right balance between performance, usability, and future readiness.

 #### Data